 People for Others

-To uphold the tenet put forth in the Prayer of St. Francis that “it is in giving that we receive,” our school held its first ingathering in 1993.
-Since then, St. Francis students and families have united regularly each school year to give to worthy causes during designated on-campus collections days.
+To uphold the tenet put forth in the Prayer of St. Francis that “it is in giving that we receive,” St. Francis students and families have united regularly each school year to give to worthy causes during designated on-campus collections days.
 These school-wide events promote a sense of community and foster joy in helping others in need.

 Grade-level and division service projects form the backbone of our St. Francis community outreach efforts.
-From Primary students doing chores around the house to collect coins for the Eye Care for Kids Foundation to Lower School students writing Valentine cards to members of the U.S. military to our older students bagging rice at the Houston Food Bank, projects span time spent at home, on campus, around town, and on our annual grade-level class trips.
+From Primary students doing chores around the house to collect coins for the Eye Care for Kids Foundation to Lower School students writing Valentine cards to members of the U.S. military to our Middle and Upper School students volunteering at local food banks, projects span time spent at home, on campus, and around town.